DisplayCraft Fabricates Custom Island Exhibit for Schuco

 • Water Reclamation – The exhibit used no water.

-Beginning the design process with material limitation is challenging, but the beauty of design is sometimes just that – the challenge.
-The Schuco USA booth stood 14’ tall with full graphics branding the surround and integrated product displays.
-Predominantly white, the booth loaned itself to an air of elegance with striking black Schuco lettering and black framed products.
+Beginning the design process with material limitations is challenging, but the beauty of the design is sometimes just that – the challenge.
+The Schuco USA booth stood 14′ tall and featured full graphics branding the surround and integrated product displays.
+Predominantly white, the booth lent itself an air of elegance with striking black Schuco lettering and black-framed products.

-DisplayCraft was pleased to be a part of the world’s largest green building event and continues to do our part to help our industry strive towards a sustainable future.
+DisplayCraft was pleased to participate in the world’s largest green building event.
+We continuously strive to do our part to help our industry strive towards a sustainable future.